AMI-system/ami_setup/README.md

   In the Pi they can be found in these paths: ```/home/pi/scripts/birds_recording.py``` and ```/home/pi/scripts/bats_recording.py```

   Both files have the same structure:
-  1. Read the config file to get audio/ultrasonic settings.Check if the target folder from the audio/ultrasonic settings exists in the SSD hard drive and create it if not.
+  1. Read the config file to get audio/ultrasonic settings.
+Check if the target folder from the audio/ultrasonic settings exists in the SSD hard drive and create it if not.
   2. Define the ```arecord``` command and run it.